By Jodi Mailander Farrell

 Family Photo Op

-The maritime forest at Big Talbot Island State Park, State Road AIA North, is a Jacksonville favorite photo spot, with a giant driftwood collection on the mile-long “Boneyard Beach.”
+The maritime forest at Big Talbot Island State Park, State Road AIA North, is a Jacksonville favorite photo spot, with a giant driftwood collection on the three-mile-long “Boneyard Beach.”

-The Jacksonville Beach Fishing Pier, 503 1st St. North, stretches more than 600 feet into the ocean and provides a beautiful backdrop, as well as an easy spot for fishing.
+The Jacksonville Beach Fishing Pier, 503 1st St. North, stretches about a quarter-mile into the ocean and provides a beautiful backdrop, as well as an easy spot for fishing.
 (There’s a bait shop on the pier.)

 Jacksonville’s beach break and soft, sandy bottom make it a prime surfing location – and a great place to learn the art of riding waves.
 The Wave Masters amateur surfing competition has been held every May here since 1983.